-- 5.C.4 For Emission Point AA-019, the permittee shall submit a compliance report every five years, covering the applicable 5-year period from January 1 to December 31.
-Each subsequent compliance report must be postmarked or submitted no later than January 31 and each 5-year compliance report must contain the following information: - (a) Company and Facility name and address. - (b) Process unit information, emissions limitations, and operating parameter limitations. - (c) Date of report and beginning and ending dates of the reporting period. - (d) The total operating time during the reporting period. - (e) Include the date of the most recent tune-up subject to the requirement to conduct a 5-year tune-up according to Condition 3.D.1.
-Include the date of the most recent burner inspection if it was not done on a 5-year period and was delayed until the next scheduled or unscheduled unit shutdown.
+- 5.C.3 For Emission Points AA-036, AA-050 and AA-051, the permittee shall submit a biennial compliance report, covering the applicable 2-year period from January 1 to December 31, for Emission Point AA-036, and shall submit a 5-year compliance report, covering the applicable 5-year period from January 1 to December 31, for Emission Points AA-050 and AA-051.
+Each subsequent compliance report must be postmarked or submitted no later than January 31 and each biennial and 5-year compliance report must contain the following information: - (a) Company and Facility name and address.

-(f) Statement by a responsible official with that official's name, title, and signature, certifying the truth, accuracy, and completeness of the content of the report.
+- (b) Process unit information, emissions limitations, and operating parameter limitations. - (c) Date of report and beginning and ending dates of the reporting period. - (d) The total operating time during the reporting period. - (e) Include the date of the most recent tune-up subject to the requirement to conduct a biennial or 5-year tune-up according to Condition 3.D.1.
+Include the date of the most recent burner inspection if it was not done biennially, or every 5-years, and was delayed until the next scheduled or unscheduled unit shutdown. - (f) Statement by a responsible official with that official's name, title, and signature, certifying the truth, accuracy, and completeness of the content of the report.

-(Ref.: 40 CFR 63.7550(b) and (c)(5)(i)-(iv), (xiv), and (xvii), Subpart DDDDD)
+(Ref.: 40 CFR 63.7550(b) and (c)(5)(i)-(iv), (xiv), (xvii), Subpart DDDDD)